Principal Investigators

 Dr. Jessica Rodrigues

-Jessica Rodrigues, PhD, is an assistant professor in Special Education at MU and the director of the Mathematics Potential Lab, a research team with undergraduate students, graduate students, and faculty that seeks to support each child’s mathematics understanding.
+Jessica Rodrigues, PhD, is an Assistant Professor in Special Education at the University of North Carolina at Chapel Hill.
 She was a postdoctoral fellow in the Rossier School of Education at the University of Southern California.
-She has over six years of experience conducting research in local schools and teaching evidence-based mathematics interventions to diverse learners at risk for mathematics difficulties.
+She has over six years of experience conducting research in local schools and teaching evidence-based mathematics interventions to learners at risk for mathematics difficulties.
 Her research interests include mathematics screening for the identification of struggling learners, developing and testing mathematics interventions, and investigating novel research communication strategies to mitigate the research-practice gap.

 Consultant